PureRank: A parameter-free recursive importance measure for network nodes: Extension: splitting-network construction for multi-attribute networks

+\begin{rem} PureRank on multi-attribute networks extends to networks with both link and node attributes when each node has a single attribute.
+Let $\mathcal{N}$ denote the set of node attributes, and let $\mathscr{A}:V\to\mathcal{N}$ be a node-attribute map.
+For each link $(i,j)$ with attribute $a\in\mathcal{A}$, we use the ordered triple $(a,\mathscr{A}(i),\mathscr{A}(j))\in\mathcal{A}\times\mathcal{N}\times\mathcal{N}$ as the composite attribute of the link.
+Node attributes are thereby fully encoded into link attributes.
+Therefore, no further modification is needed to apply the splitting-network construction and Algorithm~\ref{algo:PureRank} to the resulting network.
+Under this encoding, for each original node $j\in V$, the multi-attribute PureRank vector is indexed by the pairs $(a,u)\in\mathcal{A}\times\mathcal{N}$, and its $(a,u)$th entry is the PureRank score corresponding to the composite attribute $(a,u,\mathscr{A}(j))$. \end{rem}

-Depending on the application, it may be desirable to reduce the multi-attribute PureRank vector to a single value through methods such as a weighted sum or other forms of aggregation.
-As a prominent example, consider two-signed networks, where the ``positive" ($+$) and ``negative" ($-$) attributes can be denoted by indices $1$ and $2$, respectively.
-In this case, the multi-attribute PureRank vector for node $j$ is given by $(\pi_{j^{(1)}}, \pi_{j^{(2)}})^{\top}$.
-A natural way to aggregate this two-dimensional score is to compute a net score by taking their difference:
+We discuss how to aggregate the multi-attribute PureRank vector into a single summary score.
+In some applications, a single summary score is preferred, for example, a score obtained by a weighted sum.
+As a simple illustration, we consider a two-signed network in which the ``positive'' ($+$) and ``negative'' ($-$) attributes are indexed by $1$ and $2$, respectively.
+For node $j$, the multi-attribute PureRank vector is then $(\pi_{j^{(1)}},\pi_{j^{(2)}})$.
+A natural summary score is the net score, defined by the difference

-If the value of $\pi_j^{\pm}$ is negative, this indicates that the negative evaluations of node $j$ outweigh the positive ones.
+If $\pi_j^{\pm}>0$, the positive evaluation of node $j$ dominates the negative one.
+If $\pi_j^{\pm}<0$, the negative evaluation dominates the positive one.
+If $\pi_j^{\pm}=0$, the two evaluations are balanced.

-In this section, we have focused exclusively on the theoretical framework for applying PureRank to multi-attribute networks and have deliberately omitted numerical experiments.
-The main reason is that, in multi-attribute networks, node importance depends not only on the overall connectivity (including weights) but also intricately on the distribution of link attributes.
-This complex dependence makes the interpretation and systematic evaluation of ranking results substantially more challenging than in single-attribute networks.
-Furthermore, a thorough empirical analysis of these phenomena would require a detailed exploration of the interplay between structural properties and attribute patterns, which is beyond the scope and space constraints of the present paper.
-We therefore leave a comprehensive empirical study of PureRank in multi-attribute networks as an important topic for future work.
+This paper focuses exclusively on the theoretical development of PureRank for multi-attribute networks and does not report numerical experiments.
+In multi-attribute networks, node importance depends not only on overall connectivity, including link weights, but also on the distribution of link attributes, which makes the interpretation and systematic evaluation of ranking results more difficult.
+A meaningful empirical assessment would therefore need to examine how network structure and link attributes jointly affect the ranking results and to compare those results with standard baseline methods.
+We leave a comprehensive empirical study of PureRank on multi-attribute networks for future work.